Integrated Conditional Estimation-Optimization: Introduction

 Another stream of related work investigates adjusting the loss function to meet the ultimate optimization goal while training the machine learning models to predict the random parameters. \cite{ban2019big} investigates the Newsvendor problem, which is inherently equivalent to a quantile prediction problem.
-The authors learn the feature-to-decision mapping from data by adopting a loss function that characterizes the newsvendor inventory cost, and is equivalent to the quantile loss function.
-Following a similar setting, \cite{qi2020learning} discuss the performance guarantees of such an approach when there are inter-temporal dependencies and non-stationarities. \cite{elmachtoub2021smart} consider the case when the downstream optimization problem has a linear objective.
+The authors learn the feature-to-decision mapping from data by adopting a loss function that characterizes the newsvendor inventory cost and is equivalent to the quantile loss function. \cite{elmachtoub2022smart} consider the case when the downstream optimization problem has a linear objective.
 The authors propose a ``smart predict-then-optimize" (SPO) framework with a tractable convex surrogate loss function (SPO+) to integrate the ultimate optimization problem structure.
-They prove Fisher consistency of SPO+ and demonstrate its strong numerical performance on different problem classes. \cite{balghiti2019generalization} later provide finite-sample performance guarantee of the SPO loss in the form of generalization bounds.
-Recently, \cite{liu2021risk} have strengthened the consistency of SPO+ by providing risk guarantees and a calibration analysis in the polyhedral and strongly convex cases. \cite{elmachtoub2020decision} propose a method to train decision trees using the SPO loss and demonstrate its excellent numerical performance and lower model complexity.
+They prove Fisher consistency of SPO+ and demonstrate its strong numerical performance on different problem classes. \cite{balghiti2019generalization} later provides a finite-sample performance guarantee of the SPO loss in the form of generalization bounds.
+Recently, \cite{liu2021risk} have strengthened the consistency of SPO+ by providing risk guarantees and a calibration analysis in the polyhedral and strongly convex cases. \cite{elmachtoub2020decision} propose a method to train decision trees using the SPO loss and demonstrate strong numerical performance and improved model complexity over standard decision tree methods (e.g., CART) that minimize prediction error.